-After a request for an accommodation is presented, BHA will respond, in writing, within 10 business days.
+BHA PolicyAfter a request for an accommodation is presented, BHA will respond, in writing, within 10 business days.

-If BHA denies a request for an accommodation because it is not reasonable (it would impose an undue financial and administrative burden or fundamentally alter the nature of BHA's operations), BHA will discuss with the family whether an alternative accommodation could effectively address the family's disability-related needs without a fundamental alteration to the HCV program and without imposing an undue financial and administrative burden.
+If BHA denies a request for an accommodation because it is not reasonable (it would impose an undue financial and administrative burden or fundamentally alter the nature of BHA's operations), or there is no nexus between the disability and the requested accommodation, BHA will discuss with the family whether an alternative accommodation could effectively address the family's disability-related needs without a fundamental alteration to the HCV program and without imposing an undue financial and administrative burden.